dustywhite7/Econ8310/SlidesCode/10 - Baysian Statistics I.md

 Not even the most generous observed draw from the female distribution (~17) overlaps with the lowest observed draw for males (~19)!

+---

+# Questions and observations

+- What would happen if we changed our priors?
+    - We should always build priors based on our beliefs about the system we are modeling
+- The sampled values are NOT the population distribution!
+They are the sampled values of the **statistic** ($\lambda$, wage, etc.)

+---

+# Lab time!